MohammadKN/Gym-Management/README.md

 Updates records (like changing a member’s phone number or a meal’s price).
 Check Exercise Schedule

-Shows which exercises to do each day and how many sets/repetitions.
 Could be stored in a linked list or array.